Health care at ICLR: AI tackles poor data, low resources, and black boxes

 Challenges in health care

 Medical data is notoriously problematic.
-In addition to the standard concerns over bias, there are inconsistencies in how medical data is collected, labelled, annotated, and handled from hospital to hospital and country to country.
+In addition to the standard concerns over bias, there are inconsistencies in how medical data is collected, labeled, annotated, and handled from hospital to hospital and country to country.
 A great deal of medical data comes in the form of images, like X-rays and CT scans, and the quality of those images may vary widely depending on the machines available.
 Data is also often simply missing from health records.

 That ties into the problem of scarce or unavailable resources.
 People who live near well-funded, top-tier hospitals may often have a homogeneous (and false) view of the resources and tools other hospitals have at their disposal.
 For example, high-end CT scanners can produce clearer, crisper images than older or lower-end machines.
 The expertise of medical staff at a well-resourced hospital versus a less-resourced one can vary just as widely, so interpreting results from tests like medical scans depends on both the quality of the image and who’s looking at it.